 Stay focused while driving in the parking lotWhile most drivers are well aware of the dangers of distracted driving, we may not consider parking lots to be a danger zone.
 It's easy to rationalize that you're not moving fast enough to be in danger (or to be a danger).
 However, being distracted in a parking lot can be every bit as dangerous as on-the-road distractions.
 "Many of us forget the training we've had about continually scanning mirrors and focusing on the task at hand, such as backing out of a parking spot or watching for other vehicles who may be backing out in our path," Kody says.

-Review EMC publications about backing and parking safetyThese include Safety Brief: Preventing Backing Collisions and Tech Sheet: Backing Vehicles Safely.
+Review EMC publications about backing out and parking safetyThese include Safety Brief: Preventing Backing Collisions and Tech Sheet: Backing Vehicles Safely.